 Excuse #1: Bias against consulting

 One of the most common barriers to leveraging third-party expense management solutions is an overall company bias against consulting.
-In 2021, the landscape is vastly more favorable for expense management solutions, but believe it or not, even after two recessions and a steady leaning out of corporate procurement teams nationwide, there are still businesses with ingrained biases against augmenting their in-house resources with outside partners.
+In 2021, the landscape is vastly more favorable for business expense management solutions, but believe it or not, even after two recessions and a steady leaning out of corporate procurement teams nationwide, there are still businesses with ingrained biases against augmenting their in-house resources with outside partners.
 If you work in an environment like this, I recommend familiarizing yourself with the present-day expense management landscape.
 A host of targeted solutions have emerged in recent years which can advance your interests in ways that could never be duplicated in-house.

 Excuse #2: Fear of exposure